healthcare

 Genetic technology is one of those fields where the AI revolution feels both immediate and paradoxical.
 Machine learning models can now predict the pathogenicity of genetic variants with accuracy that rivals expert panels.
 Automated sequencing platforms process hundreds of samples daily.
 And yet the demand for human genetic technologists continues to grow.

-The paradox resolves when you understand what genetic technologists actually do.
+The paradox resolves when you understand what genetic technologists actually do -- and where the work is heading.

 What the Data Suggests

 Genetic technology straddles two worlds: the wet lab (physically handling biological samples) and the dry lab (analyzing sequence data computationally).
-Based on comparable roles in our database -- medical lab technicians, bioinformatics scientists, and genetic counselors -- we estimate an overall AI exposure around 45-55% and an automation risk of approximately 30-40 out of 100.
+Based on comparable roles in our database -- medical lab technicians, bioinformatics scientists, and genetic counselors -- we estimate an overall AI exposure around 45-55% [Estimate] and an automation risk of approximately 30-40% [Estimate].

 The exposure is substantial because data analysis is central to the role.
 But the risk is moderated by the physical lab work, quality assurance requirements, and regulatory oversight that cannot be automated.

-The Bureau of Labor Statistics projects strong growth for clinical laboratory technology roles, approximately 7% through 2034, with median earnings in the $60,000-$75,000 range depending on specialization.
+The Bureau of Labor Statistics projects strong growth for clinical laboratory technology roles, approximately 7% through 2034 [Fact], with median earnings in the $60,000-$75,000 range [Fact] depending on specialization.
 The expansion of genetic testing into oncology, prenatal screening, pharmacogenomics, and rare disease diagnosis is creating sustained demand.
+Direct-to-consumer testing -- though commercially volatile -- has also normalized genetic information in the public mind, driving downstream clinical testing volume.

 The Wet Lab: AI's Hard Limit